-6. To re-elect as Director, Marc Vlessing, who retires in accordance with the Company's policy and, being eligible, offers himself for re-election.
+6. To re-elect as Director, Neal Ransome, who retires in accordance with Company policy and, being eligible, offers himself for re-election.

-7. To re-elect as Director, Natasha Christie-Miller, who retires in accordance with the Company's policy and, being eligible, offers herself for re-election.
+7. To re-elect as Director, Barry Dean, who retires in accordance with Company policy and, being eligible, offers himself for re-election.

-8. To re-elect as Director, Malcolm Moss, who retires in accordance with the Company's policy and, being eligible, offers himself for re-election.
+8. To re-elect as Director, Malcolm Moss, who retires in accordance with Company policy and, being eligible, offers himself for re-election.

-9. To elect as Director, Anna Kuriakose, who retires in accordance with the Company's policy and, being eligible, offers herself for re-election.
+9. To re-elect as Director, Lorna Tilbian, who retires in accordance with Company policy and, being eligible, offers herself for re-election.